SouradeepSil/SouradeepSil.github.io/content.md

 ---
 layout: page
-title: About me
+title: Content Writing
-subtitle: Why you're looking at my page
+subtitle: Here, you can take a gander at my writing
 ---

 My name is Souradeep Sil.